stewlab/pilo/flake/README.md

 ## Usage

 This flake is managed by the `pilo` command-line tool.
-See the main [README.md](../README.md) for usage instructions.
+For detailed usage instructions, please refer to the main [README.md](../README.md).

 ## File Structure